tstraylor/BCycle-App/README.md

 iOS BCycle application.

 This app was created to test out the use of REST APIs.
+This app uses the [Docker BCycle API](https://github.com/tstraylor/DockerBCycleAPI_MySQL).

 ### Creators